Projects

 Partner

-Ann Lui is an architect and Assistant Professor of Practice at the University of Michigan.
+Ann Lui is an architect and founding principal of Future Firm.
 Previously, she practiced at SOM, Ann Beha Architects, and Morphosis Architects.
 She has held teaching positions at SAIC, University at Buffalo, and was the Cullinan Visiting Professor at Rice University.
 Ann was co-curator of the U.S. Pavilion at the Venice Architecture Biennale 2018 titled Dimensions of Citizenship.
 She co-edited Public Space?
 Lost and Found (2015) and Log 54 “Coauthoring” (2022).
 Ann was recently named Newcity’s “Designer of the Moment” (2018) and Crain’s “40 Under 40” (2018).
 She holds an SMArchS from MIT and a BArch from Cornell University.
-She is a member of the Steering Committee for the Metropolitan Planning Council’s Zoning and Land Use assessment and a member of the Advisory Committee for the State of Illinois Asian American and Pacific Islander Business Collective (IAAPIBC).
+She is a member of the Steering Committee for the Metropolitan Planning Council’s Zoning and Land Use assessment, the Neighborhood Opportunity Fund’s Advisory Committee, and a member of the Advisory Committee for the State of Illinois Asian American and Pacific Islander Business Collective (IAAPIBC).

 Craig Reschke, AIA